Table of Contents

 Optional rule

-Ignores data from a meter in site validation and the rest of the rules like the calculation of self-consumption rates.
+Ignores data from a meter from the site validation and from the rest of the rules such as self-consumption rate calculation.

 2. Total Calculations for Each Flow